scalacenter/platform/process/src/site/joining-platform.md

 as possible, and reproducible versions make it easier for them to adopt a new version.

-The `platform-release` sbt plugin provides a default release pipeline that automates *MiMa* checks, tags management, GitHub release creation, jar upload.
-This default pipeline is key for the release of *NIGHTLY*s and *BETA*s.
+The `platform-release` sbt plugin provides a default release pipeline that automates *MiMa* checks, tags management, GitHub release creation, jar and release notes upload, and synchronization with our documentation website.
+This default pipeline is key for the release of *NIGHTLY*s and *BETA*s and automates the common bits that every library release requires.

 ## Release bot